Vernon Duke: Career

 In 1924, Dukelsky returned to Europe.
 In Paris, he received a commission from Serge Diaghilev to compose a ballet.
 Dukelsky's first theatrical production, Zephyr and Flora, was staged in the 1925 season of Ballets Russes, with choreography by Léonide Massine and scenography by Georges Braque, to great critical acclaim.
 In a review of musical novelties of the season, Sergei Prokofiev described it as full of "superior melodies, very well designed, harmonically beautiful and not too 'modernist'."
 Prokofiev was as impressed with the young talent as Diaghilev was, and soon the composers became close friends.
 They frequently saw each other until Prokofiev returned to the Soviet Union in 1938; they continued to correspond until 1946.
 Dukelsky's First Symphony was premiered by Serge Koussevitzky and his orchestra in 1928 in Paris on the same bill as excerpts from Prokofiev's The Fiery Angel.
 Some of Dukelsky's and Prokofiev's compositions of the 1930s bear evidence of their musical dialogue.

 In the late 1920s, Dukelsky divided his time between Paris, where his more classical works were performed, and London, where he composed numbers for musical comedies under his pen name Vernon Duke.
 In 1929, he returned to the United States with the intention of settling in the country permanently.
 He composed and published much serious music, but devoted greater efforts to establishing himself on Broadway.
 Duke's songs "April in Paris" (1932), "Autumn in New York" (1934), "I Like the Likes of You" (1934), "Water Under the Bridge" (1934), and "I Can't Get Started" (1936) were 1930s hits.

 The support and devotion of Serge Koussevitzky, who published Dukelsky's chamber music and conducted his orchestral scores, helped him develop his classical works.
 Dukelsky's concerto for piano, orchestra, and soprano obbligato, titled Dédicaces (1935–1937), was premièred by Koussevitzky and the Boston Symphony Orchestra in January 1939 in New York.
 His oratorio, The End of St. Petersburg, was premiered a year earlier by Schola Cantorum and the New York Philharmonic under Hugh Ross.
 In 1937, the composer was asked to complete Gershwin's last score, a soundtrack to a Technicolor extravaganza The Goldwyn Follies, to which he contributed two parody ballets choreographed by George Balanchine, and the song "Spring Again".
 In 1939, Dukelsky became an American citizen and took Vernon Duke as his legal name.
 Duke's greatest success came a year later, with the Broadway musical Cabin in the Sky (1940), choreographed by George Balanchine and performed by an all-black cast at the Martin Beck Theater in New York.

 Military service

 Between 1942 and 1944, he served in the US Coast Guard.
 While in service, he discovered Sid Caesar, a saxophone player in the Coast Guard Band, and wrote a touring show for the Coast Guard called Tars & Spars.
-He also conceived some of his finest music in the classical tradition, including a Cello Concerto (commissioned by Gregor Piatigorsky) and a Violin Concerto.
+He also conceived some of his finest music in the classical tradition, including a blues-influenced Cello Concerto (commissioned by Gregor Piatigorsky) and a Violin Concerto.